 It is really interesting to see which residents held particular roles within the parish.

 The entire book has been transcribed and split into sections for ease of reading since it is such a lengthy document.
 Within the transcriptions we have added some definitions of specific roles that we are not familiar with these days.
-Furthermore, against some significant events we have provided a link to newspaper articles that give greater information about those events.
+The final 2 pages relate to some significant events where we have found a link to newspaper articles that give greater information about those events.

 Our sincere thanks go to the family of a former Tollerton resident for passing on this unique document to us and allowing us to share its content more widely